TosbackCgusBridge-Bot/CGUs-versions/Fandango/Privacy Policy.md

     Find theaters + movie times near **find movie times + tickets**
 *   Movie News Featured Movie News

-    *   'The Angry Birds Movie 2': See Exclusive Character Posters, Watch New Trailer Read More
+    *   'The Angry Birds Movie 2': See Exclusive Teaser Poster, Watch New Trailer Read More
-    *   Today in Movie Culture: ‘Captain Marvel’ Parody, Oscar Nominee Impersonations, ‘Lego Movie 2’ Easter Eggs and More Read More
+    *   Today in Movie Culture: Thanos Reviews the Best Picture Nominees, the True Stories of ‘BlacKkKlansman’ and ‘Bohemian Rhapsody’ and More Read More
     *   The First 'Frozen II' Teaser Has Us Ready for Fall.
 Here's Everything We Know Read More

     Explore Content